hotosm/fmtm/README.md

 [Background and description of the project and idea are here: please have a look at this blog if you haven't yet!](https://www.hotosm.org/updates/field-mapping-is-the-future-a-tasking-manager-workflow-using-odk/)

+# How to contribute
+👍🎉We are actively looking for contributors to this project- from design, user testing and both front and backend developers.
+Please take a look at our [contributor guidance](https://github.com/hotosm/fmtm/blob/main/CONTRIBUTING.md) for more details!
+Reach out to us if any questions! 👍🎉

 # Using OpenDataKit's Select From Map feature
 As of mid-2022, ODK incorporates a new functionality, select from map, that allows field mappers to select an object from a map, view the existing attributes, and fill out a form adding new information and attributes to that object.
 For example, a mapper can approach a building, select that building from a map view within ODK on their mobile phone, and add the opening hours, number of floors, construction material, or any number of useful attributes in a well-structured questionnaire format